EUROPEAN BARBERRY Overview Information

 EUROPEAN BARBERRY Side Effects & Safety

-The fruit of European barberry is safe when consumed in food amounts.
+The fruit of European barberry is LIKELY SAFE when consumed in food amounts.
 There is not enough information to know if European barberry is safe in medicinal amounts.

-Special Precautions & Warnings:Children: European barberry is UNSAFE for newborn infants.
+Special Precautions & Warnings:Children: European barberry is LIKELY UNSAFE for newborn infants when taken by mouth.
 It contains a chemical called berberine, which can cause brain damage, especially in premature babies who are jaundiced.
 Jaundice is a condition caused by too much bilirubin in the baby’s system.
 Bilirubin is produced by the normal breakdown of red blood cells.
 Jaundice makes the skin and eyes of affected infants look yellow.
 Don’t expose children to European barberry.

 Major Interaction Do not take this combination

 - Cyclosporine (Neoral, Sandimmune) interacts with EUROPEAN BARBERRY